koenrane/KR-new-site/content/many-arguments-for-ai-x-risk-are-wrong.md

 Much of my position is summarized by [my review](https://www.lesswrong.com/posts/uMQ3cqWDPHhjtiesc/agi-ruin-a-list-of-lethalities?commentId=B4poSMfRteggYWpv7) of Yudkowsky's [AGI Ruin: A List of Lethalities](https://www.lesswrong.com/posts/uMQ3cqWDPHhjtiesc/?commentId=B4poSMfRteggYWpv7):

 > [Reading this post made me more optimistic about alignment and AI](https://www.lesswrong.com/posts/CoZhXrhpQxpy9xw9y/where-i-agree-and-disagree-with-eliezer#EfeMSnBvbvxjSQBc3).
-My suspension of disbelief snapped; I realized how vague and bad a lot of these "classic" alignment arguments are, and how many of them are secretly[vague analogies](https://www.lesswrong.com/posts/HmQGHGCnvmpCNDBjc/current-ais-provide-nearly-no-data-relevant-to-agi-alignment?commentId=rxdFyej4jba2LwH7z) and intuitions about evolution.
+My suspension of disbelief snapped; I realized how vague and bad a lot of these "classic" alignment arguments are, and how many of them are secretly [vague analogies](https://www.lesswrong.com/posts/HmQGHGCnvmpCNDBjc/current-ais-provide-nearly-no-data-relevant-to-agi-alignment?commentId=rxdFyej4jba2LwH7z) and intuitions about evolution.
 >
-> While I agree with a few points on this list, I think this list is fundamentally misguided.[The list is written in a language which assigns short encodings to confused and incorrect ideas](https://www.lesswrong.com/posts/gHefoxiznGfsbiAu9/inner-and-outer-alignment-decompose-one-hard-problem-into).
+> While I agree with a few points on this list, I think this list is fundamentally misguided.
+[The list is written in a language which assigns short encodings to confused and incorrect ideas](https://www.lesswrong.com/posts/gHefoxiznGfsbiAu9/inner-and-outer-alignment-decompose-one-hard-problem-into).
 I think a person who tries to deeply internalize this post's worldview will end up more confused about alignment and AI…
 >
 > I think this piece is not "overconfident", because "overconfident" suggests that Lethalities is simply assigning extreme credences to _reasonable_ questions (like "is deceptive alignment the default?").
 Rather, I think both its predictions and questions are _not reasonable_ because they are not located by good evidence or arguments.
-(Example: I think that[deceptive alignment is only supported by flimsy arguments](https://www.lesswrong.com/posts/dqSwccGTWyBgxrR58/turntrout-s-shortform-feed#GQ9dbzcKuLwzFpFFn).)
+(Example: I think that [deceptive alignment is only supported by flimsy arguments](https://www.lesswrong.com/posts/dqSwccGTWyBgxrR58/turntrout-s-shortform-feed#GQ9dbzcKuLwzFpFFn).)

 In this essay, I'll address some of the arguments for "deceptive alignment" or "AI scheming."
 And then I'm going to bullet-point a few other clusters of mistakes.